dianpan/dianpan.github.io/_posts/2015-07-21-w9-challenges.md

 date:   2015-07-22 00:00:00
 categories: phase0
 ---
-`Write a method to check if a number is a part of the Fibonacci sequence`
+**Write a method to check if a number is a part of the Fibonacci sequence.**

 # Pseudocode
 - Input: a number